Jacksonville Dry Eye Treatment

 - Medical conditions – Those who have diabetes, thyroid problems, and rheumatoid arthritis are more likely to experience dry eye syndrome.
 Blepharitis, another common eye disease, is also often accompanied by dry eye syndrome.

 - Environmental conditions – Exposure to wind, smoke, and dry climates can greatly increase tear evaporation, causing dry eye symptoms.
 Prolonged computer use can also take a toll on the eyes, as people often blink muss less when staring at a screen.

 Dry Eye Treatment

-How exactly is dry eye syndrome treated?
+How exactly is dry eye disease treated?
 Some patients try to reach for over the counter drops which may offer short term relief, but that is only masking the problem.

 Treatments for dry eye disease include: